 3. Send Internship Job Description for Review

 Once you have completed your internship job description email it to:

 4. Post Your Internship on Handshake

-Upon approval, your internship job description will be distributed by email blasts to appropriate students by Professor Connors.
+Upon approval, your internship job description will be distributed by email blasts to appropriate students by Dr. Connors.